EU law needed to protect free press, NGOs say

 And in Belgium, home to the EU institutions and one of the world's largest international press corps, the proliferation of lawsuits - including against EUobserver - has seen insurance firms decline to give journalists' trade unions collective protection against their members as a result.

-"Pursued by law firms on behalf of powerful individuals and organisations who seek to avoid public scrutiny, their aim is to drain the target's financial and psychological resources and chill critical voices to the detriment of public participation," the NGO and media groups said on Tuesday (1 December). .
+"Pursued by law firms on behalf of powerful individuals and organisations who seek to avoid public scrutiny, their aim is to drain the target's financial and psychological resources and chill critical voices," the NGO and media groups said on Tuesday (1 December).

 "EU-wide rules providing for strong and consistent protection against Slapp suits would mark a crucial step forward towards ending this abusive practice," they added.

-"As democracy and the rule of law come increasingly under pressure ... an EU anti-Slapp directive [would] protect public watchdogs that help hold the powerful to account and keep the democratic debate alive," they said.
+"As democracy and the rule of law come increasingly under pressure ... an EU anti-Slapp directive [would] protect public watchdogs that help hold the powerful to account," they said.

 The signatories included leading press-freedom groups, such as the Committee to Protect Journalists, The Daphne Caruana Galizia Foundation, and Reporters Without Borders.

-They also included NGOs Greenpeace, Ilga-Europe, Transparency International, as well as the Guardian media group and writers' union Pen International.
+They also included NGOs Greenpeace, Ilga-Europe, and Transparency International, as well as the Guardian media group and writers' union Pen International.

 The call put forward a legal template of what an anti-Slapp EU law should look like.